 Cells that possess this structure are referred to as flagellates and include both eukaryotic and prokaryotic cells.
 For instance, apart from a majority of bacteria that use flagella for locomotion, the structure can also be found on such single-celled organisms as euglena and protozoa species like Trypanosoma evansi.
-On the other hand, flagella can be found on gametes of various organisms including slime molds, fungi, and animals.
+Flagella, also, lagella can be found on gametes of various organisms including slime molds, fungi, and animals.

 While flagella can be found in both eukaryotic and prokaryotic cells (and serve the same purpose) there are various differences with regards to their structures/composition as well as the mechanism by which they function between the two types of cells.

 The flagella found in prokaryotic cells consist of a globular protein known as flagellin.
 Here, the protein wraps around in a helical manner forming a hollow cylinder along the length of the structure.
-This protein is absent in eukaryotic flagellum where it is replaced by protein filaments known as microtubules.
+This protein is absent in eukaryotic flagellum where it's replaced by protein filaments known as microtubules.